Kryku/wordpress-dev-tools/README.md

 * **Email Tester**: Send test emails via `wp_mail` or POP3 (from "Post via Email" settings).
 Debug delivery issues and keep logs.
 * **REST API Tester**: Send requests to WordPress REST API (GET, POST, etc.) with headers and body.
 See responses and debug endpoints.
 * **Plugin Rollback**: Roll back plugin updates to previous versions when the latest one breaks your site.
 Pulls versions from WordPress.org.
+* **Log Viewer**: Peek at your debug.log, tweak WP_DEBUG settings, filter, search, wipe it clean, or download it—all without leaving the admin.
 * ~~**Save Our Souls (SOS)**~~ - under revision: Emergency file editor for when everything’s on fire and you’ve got no server access. **Something isn't working, still figuring out the issue.
 On hold for now.**.
 * Enable/disable tools as you need them.
 * Clean, simple UI with zero fluff.